2017 World Series: Los Angeles Dodgers

-The Dodgers held a 91–36 record through August 25 and ended the season with a 104–58 record.
-They won their fifth consecutive National League West title and home field advantage throughout the playoffs as the overall #1 seed.
+The Dodgers held a 91–36 record through August 25 and ended the season with a 104–58 record; this despite an 11-game losing streak from late August through early September.
+They won their fifth consecutive National League West title and home-field advantage throughout the entire playoffs as the overall #1 seed.
 In the postseason, the Dodgers swept the 4th-seeded Arizona Diamondbacks in the National League Division Series and then defeated the number 3 seed and defending World Series champion Chicago Cubs in the previous year's rematch of the National League Championship Series in five games, leading to the fourth time since 2000 that two teams played each other in consecutive League Championship Series.
 This was the first appearance in the Fall Classic for the Dodgers since 1988, the tenth since the franchise moved from Brooklyn to Los Angeles in 1958, and the 19th overall.

 Entering the 2017 World Series, the Dodgers bullpen had thrown 23 consecutive scoreless innings, a postseason record for a bullpen.
 Additionally, by outscoring the Arizona Diamondbacks and Chicago Cubs by a combined 48–19 margin, the Dodgers entered the World Series with the third-best run differential of any pennant winner since the playoff structure was expanded in 1995.

 All-Star shortstop Corey Seager, who was out for the entire National League Championship Series with a back injury, was included on the Dodgers' World Series roster.
 Manager Dave Roberts became first manager of Asian heritage ever in the World Series, as well as the fourth African-American manager.
-The Dodgers had their second consecutive Rookie of the Year, Cody Bellinger, who hit 39 home runs in 2017.
-Clayton Kershaw finished second in Cy Young award voting, and closer Kenley Jansen finished fifth.
-The Dodgers had six NL All-Stars in Bellinger, Seager, Justin Turner, Kershaw, Alex Wood, and Jansen.
+The Dodgers had their second consecutive Rookie of the Year, Cody Bellinger, after Seager from 2016.
+The Dodgers had six NL All-Stars in Bellinger, Seager, Justin Turner, Clayton Kershaw, Alex Wood, and Kenley Jansen.